Social Services hiding inefficiency behind austerity..

 After a very fraught meeting, it was agreed that the 1;1 support would continue for 1 more session (his worker negotiated 4 more!) and he would be assigned to yet another Social Worker.
 This had not been done prior to the meeting because…..well I have no idea!
 They all work in the same office!!! ( as stated in my earlier post!)
 Working in a Silo, Creates Havoc!

-We met yesterday (14/8/19) with his new Social Worker who was very pleasant but still fudging the fact that he will no longer have the 1;1 support he desperately needs to keep him on the straight and narrow.
+We met his new Social Worker in August who was still fudging the fact that he will no longer have the 1;1 support he desperately needs to keep him on the straight and narrow.
 The fact that a person from MOSAIC ( who deal with drugs, alcohol and sex education ) will see him for an hour a week for a short period of time was espoused to be a suitable replacement for the mentoring that he wants.

 The only other service vaguely on offer is in the format of group activities which Eric hates.
 He cannot cope in groups and many of them are for more physically disabled individuals, which is not appropriate for him or them.
 It has been agreed for over a year that this provision is not for him but we keep coming back to it again and again as there is nothing else…